 You’ve come a long way since your days on the playground.
 You’ve swapped swinging from the monkey bars for pull-ups, traded P.E. kickball for an adult kickball league, and stopped climbing trees in favor of bouldering.
 You’re all grown up.
 But there’s one childhood exercise that’s effective (and fun!) enough to take with you into adulthood: jumping rope.
 And double-unders are jumping rope, but harder.
 As the name would suggest, the rope passes under your feet twice in one jump.

-“From a conditioning standpoint, jumping rope probably ranks higher than running and rowing,” says Maillard Howell, owner of CrossFit Prospect Heights in Brooklyn.
+“From a conditioning standpoint, jumping rope probably ranks higher than running and rowing,” says Maillard Howell, owner of Dean CrossFit and founder of The Beta Way.
 “I think it’s probably the most highly underrated conditioning modality.”
 Hearing a CrossFit coach describe an exercise as “underrated” is enough to convince me to give it a try for myself.

 According to Howell, there’s a good reason boxing legend Muhammad Ali used a jump rope as part of his training.
 “It’s good for speed, agility, conditioning, and endurance.
 It does it all,” says Howell.
 Unlike other forms of cardio, jumping rope raises your heart rate almost instantly.
 And because you can use a jump rope almost anywhere, it also makes executing your workout a bit easier from a logistical standpoint.
 No more ping-ponging between the treadmill and the weight room to combine cardio and strength training.